planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 You should be on some version 2 of the Planet SDK for Python.
 If you’re not, or you need to

-## Step 5: Sign on to your account
+## Step 4: Sign on to your account

+Planet’s APIs require an account for use.

+### Have your Planet account user name and password ready

+To confirm your Planet account, or to get one if you don’t already have one, see [Get your Planet Account](get-your-planet-account.md).

+### Authenticate with the Planet server

 Just as you log in when you browse to https://account.planet.com, you’ll want to sign on to your account so you have access to your account and orders.

-## Step 6: Use the Planet SDK for Python to authenticate against the Planet servers
+At a terminal console, type the following Planet command:

 ```console
 $ planet auth init
 ```

 You’ll be prompted for the email and password you use to access [your account](https://account.planet.com).
 When you type in your password, you won’t see any indication that the characters are being accepted.
 But when you hit enter, you’ll know that you’ve succeeded because you’ll see on the command line:

 ```console
 Initialized
 ```

+### Get your API key

+## Step 5: Use the Planet SDK for Python to authenticate against the Planet servers

 ## Step 7: Creating your first order